BodenmillerGroup/napari-hierarchical/README.md

   - Layers may be moved from one image to another in memory by the user
 - Layers are *grouped* by layer metadata (flat groupings across all images, e.g. by channel/label label name)
   - Layer groupings are shown in the *Layers* panel, containing one tab for each metadata grouping (key)
-  - An additional grouping (tab) exists for Layer identity ("Layers" tab, cf. original napari Layers panel)
+  - An additional grouping (tab) exists for Layer identity ("Layer" tab, cf. original napari Layers panel)
   - Reading/writing a layer group means reading/writing all its layers
   - Selecting a layer group selects all its layers